AlabamaASRL/asset_asrl/doc/tutorials/OptimalControlProblem.rst

-We should note that basically all simple continuity constraints between phases can be implemented using a combination of :code:`addDirectLinkEqualCon` and :code:`addForwardLinkEqualCon`, and users should only fall have to fall back on the more general form in special cases.
+We should note that basically all simple continuity constraints between phases can be implemented using a combination of :code:`addDirectLinkEqualCon` and :code:`addForwardLinkEqualCon`, and users should only have to fall back on the more general form in special cases.